Arushasatybay/cse15l-lab-reports/LabReport1.md

  2) ![Image](https://github.com/Arushasatybay/cse15l-lab-reports/blob/main/Screenshot%202024-01-12%20at%204.46.45%20PM.png?raw=true)
    * The working directory when the command was run was `home`.
    * I got `lecture1` as an output because the `ls` lists the files and folders in the given path.
-Given, that we did not have an argument (did not specify the path) it showed the list of folders in the current directory, which is home.
+Given, that we did not have an argument (did not specify the path) it showed the list of folders in the current directory, which is `home`.
    * It is not an error, that's how this command operates.

 ***